iqApp - CMS & Framework

 With this framework I minimised the HDD IO usage, by using a few libraries depending the scope: strings, url, array, core, etc. qEngine v1 could function without a database, the pages were stored in HTML format.
 For more complex apps, like a blod or online store, a database was still needed.

-I abandoned my own template engine, and I choose Smarty.
+I abandoned my own template engine, and I choosed Smarty.

 I wrote new modules and functions by needs and as the clients asked for them.

 So, based on qEngine v1 has been running real estate websites, online news, online stores, Bointer - the advertising network, and many presentation websites.

 As I developed modules for qEngine I was optimized the framework for speed.
 The job portal, that remained on qEngine alpha, came to generate the job listing page in under 800ms, but still not enough.
 In high traffic hourse, kneeling the server.
 So, I created a cache system that reduced the page generation to under 150ms.

 A hard part on qEngine v1 was to make it multi-language.
 I did it, but I had to make some improvisations.

 For this framework I created ~40 modules.